Check out the video available!

 Group Size: Maximum 45 Participants per week.
 Smaller groups will join others from different places and congregations.

 Minimum Age: Completed 6th grade.

 Adult to Youth Ratio: 1:6

 Accommodations: Food is provided.
-Groups are housed at local church or school.
+Groups are housed at a local church.
 All females and males sleep in separate rooms, including married adult leaders.
-Showers are available either on-site or at a nearby location.
+Showers are available on-site.
 Participants provide their own transportation.
 Program provides 2-3 trained young adults who will serve as hosts and program coordinators.

 Cost: $335.00 -$365.00 per person per week.
 Varies by week.